UsamaSani/OOP_Project/README.md

 3. **Build and Run:** Build the project in NetBeans IDE and run the Quiz Forge application to start crafting quizzes.

 ## Acknowledgements
-Quiz Forge was developed as part of the Java Object-Oriented Programming (OOP) project at Sindh Madressatul Islam University.
+Quiz Forge was developed as part of the Java Object-Oriented Programming (OOP) project for my 2nd Semester in Bs-CyberSecurity at Sindh Madressatul Islam University.
 Special thanks to the instructors and mentors for their guidance and support throughout the project.